Snp-Rj-Ind-code-error-420/record/readme.md

 	}
 ```
 ## fifth function to find a student
 - `void search_student()` function take the name of student and find it throught the vector and then display the student details in case of invalid input it throw `not found`
+> //flaw id 420
 ```
 	void search_student(){
 		string inp;